diyhue/diyHue/README.md

   - Autodiscover lights

 ## Not working:
-  - Home & Away futures
+  - Home & Away futures (require remote api that is not public)
   - Schedules with random time (no application use this)

+## HUE LIGHTS
+  Open http://{bridgeIP}/hue, type the bridge ip and before to click "Save" press the link button on the Hue Bridge.
+The total number of lights copied to Bridge Emulator will be displayed.

 ## IKEA TRADFRI
-Open http://{bridgeIP}/tradfri, type Ikea bridge ip and security key in form and then click "Save".
-If everything was fine you will see all lights paired with Tradfri bridge in Hue applications.
+Open http://{bridgeIP}/tradfri, type Ikea bridge ip and security key and click "Save".
+If everything was fine you will see all lights paired with Tradfri bridge in Hue application.
 Important: coap-client-linux binary is compiled for arm devices like raspberry pi.
 If you will use an x86 computer then you will need to recompile this.

 ## MI-LIGHT: